 \subsection{Mirror identities}

-We will represent a partition $\la$ by its Young diagram of boxes, which has $\la_i$ boxes in row $i$.
+We will represent a partition $\la$ by its Young diagram of boxes, arranged in left-justified rows, with $\la_i$ boxes in row $i$.
 We write $\la\subset\mu$ instead of $\la\leq\mu$ for the containment relation between two Young diagrams; in this case the set-theoretic difference $\mu\ssm\la$ is the skew diagram $\mu/\la$.
 A skew diagram is a {\em horizontal} (resp.\ {\em vertical}) {\em strip} if it does not contain two boxes in the same column (resp.\ row).
 We write $\la \xrightarrow{p} \mu$ if $\mu/\la$ is a horizontal strip with $p$ boxes.

 \begin{lemma} Let $\la$ be a partition and $p\geq 0$ be an integer.
 Then we have

 where the sums are over compositions $\al\geq 0$ with $|\al|=p$ and partitions $\mu\supset\la$ (respectively $\mu\subset\la$) such that $\la\xrightarrow{p}\mu$ (respectively, $\mu\xrightarrow{p}\la$).
 Moreover, for every $n\geq \ell(\la)$, the identities (\ref{mrs}) remain true if the sums are taken over $\al$ and $\mu$ of length at most $n$. \end{lemma} \begin{proof} The proofs of the two identities are very similar, so we will only discuss the second.
 Let us rewrite the sum $\sum_{\al\geq 0} U_{\la-\al}$ as $\sum_{\nu\leq \la}U_\nu$, where the latter sum is over integer sequences $\nu$ such that $\nu_i\leq \la_i$ for each $i$ and $|\nu| = |\la|-p$.
 Call any such sequence $\nu$ {\em bad} if there exists a $j\geq 1$ such that $\nu_j < \la_{j+1}$, and let $X$ be the set of all bad sequences.
 Define an involution $\iota:X\to X$ as follows: for $\nu\in X$, choose $j$ minimal such that $\nu_j < \la_{j+1}$, and set